Matariki Tu Rākau funding for memorial tree planting

 Matariki Tu Rākau: living memorials

-Matariki Tu Rākau is part of the One Billion Trees Programme.
-It is to help people plant living memorials that honour members of their communities who have:
+The Matariki Tu Rākau grant is part of the One Billion Trees programme.
+The grant provides funds for people to plant living memorials that honour members of the communities who have:

 - made practical change through their efforts